 A. These courses are only available to EU and Swiss nationals, including those from Iceland, Liechtenstein and Norway.

-B. Students from ALL other countries cannot enrol on short courses (that exceed 3 months in duration): this is because the German HE authority does not recognise courses that don’t lead to an academic qualification.
+C. Students from ALL other countries cannot enrol on short courses that exceed 3 months in duration: this is because the maximum duration of stay on a tourist visa is 90 days.
+The German HE authority does not recognise courses that don’t lead to an academic qualification.
+Hence the Six Month courses do not qualify for the German student visa.

 III.
 BA and MA degree courses